-Mav·er·ick (/ˈmav(ə)rik), a noun, refers to an unorthodox or independent-minded person.
-Maverick Archaeologist, a pronoun, refers to scholars who are pushing the intellectual envelope of archaeology and changing the way we think and understand the past, and its impact on our contemporary lives.
+Mav·er·ick (/ˈmav(ə)rik) refers to an unorthodox or independent-minded person.
+Maverick archaeologist refers to a scholar who is pushing the intellectual envelope of archaeology and changing the way we think and understand the past, and its impact on our contemporary lives.
 And boy do we have such folks working with the IFR!
 I would like to highlight five maverick archaeologists who direct four IFR projects.
 They think outside the box, they innovate, and they generate excitement for their work.

 Dr. Kristine Olshansky & Dr. Alan Farahani